The Internet Imaginaire

 Patrice Flichy is a distinguished media historian.
 In The Internet Imaginaire he shows how the competing technological visions advanced over the last three decades by industries and governments, scientists and cultural critics, and counterculture and community activists have been woven together to create the fabric of today's Internet.
 The book is a wide-ranging, compelling survey that will engage Internet scholars and general readers alike.

-Professor, Department of Information Studies, University of California, Los Angeles
+Leah A. Lievrouw, Professor, Department of Information Studies, University of California, Los Angeles